SURYASNAIR1/AUTOSAR/AUTOSAR- Software Components.md

 **NVM:** Non-Volatile Memory --> can keep the sw data even after power off and can be restored
          during power on.

+- ComplexDeviceDriverSwComponent: specialised layer.
+The data will transfer from application
+  to microcontroller directlt through RTE.
+The BSW components will take more time sometimes for data transfer thus we make use of this component.

+  Example: Activating the airbag or fuel injector can be time critical

+- ServiceSwComponent: To provide services to ASW from BSW

+- ServiceProxySwComponent: Is used if a particular service is to be used from a different ECU AUTOSAR

+- EcuAbstractionSwComponent: Part of BSW that act as an interface between MCAL and the application layer